William Buckland

-William Buckland DD, FRS (12 March 1784 – 14 August 1856) was an English theologian who became Dean of Westminster.
-He was also a geologist and palaeontologist.
+William Buckland DD, FRS (12 March 1784 – 14 August 1856) was an English theologian, geologist and palaeontologist.

-Buckland wrote the first full account of a fossil dinosaur, which he named Megalosaurus.
-His work proved that Kirkdale Cave in North Yorkshire had been a prehistoric hyena den, for which he was awarded the Copley Medal.
-It was praised as an example of how scientific analysis could reconstruct distant events.
+His work in the early 1820s proved that Kirkdale Cave in North Yorkshire had been a prehistoric hyena den, for which he was awarded the Copley Medal.
+It was praised as an example of how scientific analysis could reconstruct events in the distant past.
 He pioneered the use of fossilised faeces in reconstructing ecosystems, coining the term coprolites.
+Buckland also wrote the first full account of a fossil dinosaur, which he named Megalosaurus in 1824.

 Buckland followed the Gap Theory in interpreting the biblical account of Genesis as two widely separated episodes of creation.
 It had emerged as a way to reconcile the scriptural account with discoveries in geology suggesting the earth was very old.
 Early in his career Buckland believed he had found evidence of the biblical flood, but later saw that the glaciation theory of Louis Agassiz gave a better explanation, and played a significant role in promoting it.

+Buckland served as Dean of Westminster from 1845 until his death 1856.

 Early life

-Buckland was born at Axminster in Devon and, as a child, would accompany his father, the Rector of Templeton and Trusham, on his walks where interest in road improvements led to collecting fossil shells, including ammonites, from the Jurassic-era lias rocks exposed in local quarries.
+Buckland was born at Axminster in Devon and, as a child, would accompany his father, the Rector of Templeton and Trusham, on his walks where interest in road improvements led to collecting fossil shells, including ammonites, from the Early Jurassic Lias rocks exposed in local quarries.

 He was educated first at Blundell's School, Tiverton, Devon, and then at Winchester College, from where he won a scholarship to Corpus Christi College, Oxford, matriculating in 1801 and graduating BA in 1805.
 He also attended lectures of John Kidd on mineralogy and chemistry, developed an interest in geology, and carried out field research on strata during his vacations.
 He went on to obtain his MA degree in 1808, became a Fellow of Corpus Christi in 1809, and was ordained as a priest.
 He continued to make frequent geological excursions, on horseback, to various parts of England, Scotland, Ireland and Wales.

 In 1813, Buckland was appointed Reader in mineralogy, in succession to John Kidd, giving lively and popular lectures with increasing emphasis on geology and palaeontology.
 As an unofficial curator of the Ashmolean Museum, he built up collections, touring Europe and coming into contact with scholars including Georges Cuvier.